drduh/macOS-Security-and-Privacy-Guide/README.md

 ## Application layer firewall

-Built-in, basic firewall which blocks **incoming** connections only.
-This firewall does not have the ability to monitor, nor block **outgoing** connections.
+The built-in firewall provides basic protection and blocks incoming connections only.
+It cannot monitor nor block outgoing connections.

 It can be controlled by the **Firewall** tab of **Network** in **System Settings**, or with the following commands.